NCBI-Hackathons/HaploCravat/README.md

 Goal: To enhance the annotation of noncoding variation in support of massively parallel reporter assays, including the generation of short nucleotide sequences to use experimentally.

-## What is MPRA?
+## Introduction

+Open-CRAVAT is a python package that performs genomic variant interpretation.
+The modular and locally-installed command-line or GUI interface allows for  annoations of gene- and variant-level impact, interactions, conservation, and scoring.
+In this work, we advance the platform to assist in the interrogation of genetic variation via massively parallel reporter assays (MPRAs).

-Massively parallel reporter assay (MPRA) are used to validate DNA nucleotides for their regulatory roles.
+MPRAs are used to validate DNA nucleotides for their regulatory roles.
 MPRAs are one of the functional assays used to validate cis regulatory elements for their enhancer/silencer like activity.
 Both MPRAs and a similar assay called STARR-seq (self-transcribing active regulatory region sequencing) use short nucleotide sequences (100-400bp) to functionaly validate regulatory variants.

 ## Workflow![alt text](asd2.png)